chaosnative/chaosctl/Usage_interactive.md

 chaosctl config set-account
 ```

-Next, you need to enter CLC/CLE details to login into your account.
+Next, you need to enter Harness Chaos Engineering Cloud/Harness Chaos Engineering Enterprise details to login into your account.
 Fields to be filled in:

 **What's the product name:** Select the product name .